nexus-link/nexus-code-examples/NetCoreAdapter/README.md

 If you are new to Nexus Link, then you might want to keep a browser tab open with the [glossary](https://nexus.link/docs/glossary) until you have become familiar with the Nexus Link vocabulary.

+## Try it

+The adapter implements the on-boarding capability for member-driven organization, so it provides functionality for applying for membership and for qualifying and rejecting applicants.

+Build and run the application in debug mode.
+Try to do the following from the swagger web page.

+1. Seed the application with initial data. (`POST /api/Administration/Seed`)
+2. List the current members (`GET /api/Members`, expect to get a list of 2 members)
+3. List the current applicants (`GET /api/Applicants`, expect to get a list of 3 applicants)
+4. Copy the id for each of the applicants and do the following:
+	1. Approve "Johnny B. Goode" (`POST /api/Applicants/{id}/Approve`)
+	2. Reject "Bad Cousin" (`POST /api/Applicants/{id}/Reject`)
+	3. Withdraw "Willy Nilly" (`POST /api/Applicants/{id}/Withdraw`)
+5. List the current members (expect to get a list of 3 members)
+6. List the current applicants (expect to get an empty list)

 ## Scenario

 The example is for an organization that is focused on its members and their needs.
 To become a member you will have to apply first and you will either be approved or rejected.
 You can also withdraw your application.

 ### Entities

-The example deals with two entities; *Applicant- and *Member*.
+The example deals with two entities; *Applicant* and *Member*.
 A person that has applied to become a member is called an Applicant.
 If an application is approved, then the Applicant becomes a Member.

 ### Capabilities

-There are two capabilities in this example; the *integration capability- that is provided by the *business API- and the *on-boarding capability- that should be provided by the CRM system.
+There are two capabilities in this example; the *integration capability* that is provided by the *business API* and the *on-boarding capability* that should be provided by the CRM system.

 The integration capability provides services for publishing events, etc. The on-boarding capability provides services for dealing with the application process.